BrownCAB/Team_Profile_Generator/README.md

 1. To install application, clone using "git clone" command via the HTTP or SSH link on github.
 2. Use the reccomanded file structure to organize the files.
 3. Run "npm install" and then install Jest and Inquirer 8.2.4
 4. Then use "node index" to run the prompts.
+5. Lastly, a generated HTML file will and create a output folder for the html if there isn't one already.

 ## Usage